The viscoelastic rheology of transient diffusion creep: Hexagonal grains

 The power law behaviour can be clearly seen in \autoref{fig:hex_all}, both in the high frequency end of the attenuation plot in panel b, but also in the scaled compliance plots in panels c and d.
 In panel c the power-law behaviour manifests as heavy tails at high frequencies, which can be contrasted with a simple Debye peak one would get for a Burgers rheology with a single relaxation time.
 Similarly, the behaviour near the origin in the Cole-Cole plot of panel d is tangent to a line with slope $\tan \pi \alpha/2$, quite different from a Burgers rheology which would plot as a semicircle on a Cole-Cole diagram.

 The other parameter which specifies the Andrade model is the Andrade time $\tau_A$ (appendix~\ref{sec:andrade}).
 Unlike the exponent $\alpha$, this time cannot be determined purely by examining the singular behaviour at the triple junctions, but is also sensitive to the overall grain geometry and Poisson's ratio. \autoref{fig:hex_moduli}c plots the Andrade time calculated from the finite element analysis as a function of Poisson's ratio, and shows that the Andrade time is broadly similar to the Maxwell time, increasing from $\tau_A/\tau_M=0.36$ to 2.13.
+The dimensionless ratio $\tau_A/\tau_M$ is sometimes referred to as the Andrade $\zeta$ parameter in tidal heating studies \citep{Bierson2024}.
 For a typical rock value of $\nu = 0.3$, $\tau_A/\tau_M = 1.315$.

 The Maxwell model and the Andrade model characterise the behaviour of the finite element results at low and high dimensionless frequency respectively.
-Also shown in \autoref{fig:hex_all} is another model fit to the finite element data using an extended Burgers Model (appendix \ref{sec:eb}).
+Also shown in \autoref{fig:hex_all} is another model fit to the finite element data using an extended Burgers Model (appendix \ref{sec:eb}, \cite{Jackson2010}).
 This model is similar to the Andrade model in having a relaxation spectrum with a power-law distribution of relaxation times, but has a long-period cut-off to the relaxation spectrum given by a parameter $\tau_H$ which can be related to $\tau_A$ and $\Delta$ by $\tau_H = \tau_A \left(\Gamma(1-\alpha) \Delta\right)^{1/\alpha}$, where $\Gamma(z)$ is the Gamma function.
 The extended Burgers model has the same asymptotic behaviour as the finite element model at both low and high frequencies.
 As can be seen in \autoref{fig:hex_all}, the extended Burgers model provides an excellent fit to the finite element results, with only subtle differences around $\omega \tau_M = 20$ to be seen in panels a and b which show absolute shear modulus and attenuation.
 The differences are somewhat more noticeable in the plots of scaled compliance in panels c and d, but even in these plots the differences are slight.
 Thus an effective parametrisation of the finite element results is to use an extended Burgers model with the appropriate values of $G_0$, $\tau_M$, $\Delta$ (\autoref{fig:hex_moduli}b), $\alpha=0.3672092$ and $\tau_A/\tau_M$ (\autoref{fig:hex_moduli}c).